truonghuy89/Imgur.API.Docs/authentication.rst

 Register for Mashape at https://www.mashape.com/imgur/imgur-9

 Once you have the application registered, you can use it by declaring an instance of the MashapeClient class.
+You can declare an instance using the Client ID + Client Secret + Mashape Key, or (as of v3.7.0) just the Client ID + Mashape Key.

 ::